singhrac/AEDTeamProject/README.md

 # AEDTeamProject
-AED Team Repository for a
+AED Team Repository for assignments and projects.